-Chihuahuas are little bundles of charm and sass.
+Chihuahuas are little bundles of joy and sass.
 Though these Mexican dogs are tiny, they have big and bright personalities.
 As a result, they’re some of the most popular lap dogs today.
-But with their petite size, owners may wonder what they were bred to do.
+But with their petite size, owners may wonder what they were originally bred for.

-So, what were Chihuahuas bred for?
-Chihuahuas are descendants of an ancient dog, called the Techichi dog.
-The ancestors of the Chihuahua were originally bred for various purposes, such as companionship, religious ceremonies & rituals and food.
+Chihuahuas are descendants of an ancient dog from the Toltec Empire, called the Techichi dog.
+The ancestors of the Chihuahua were originally bred for various purposes, such as companionship, religious ceremonies, rituals, and even for food.
 However, modern Chihuahuas are bred solely for companionship today.

 There’s much more to the Chihuahua’s history than most people know.
-And unlike some dogs, it’s not as obvious as being black and white.
+And unlike some dogs, it’s not as obvious as black and white.
 That said, let’s look into the Chihuahua’s complex origins and discover the true reasons why these dogs were bred.

 RECOMMENDED: 34 Classic Chihuahua Mixes